-Cost of revenue was \$4.1 million and \$4.3 million for the years ended December 31, 2019 and 2018, respectively, and related to providing laboratory services to our clients through Confluence.
-Cost of revenue for sales of ESKATA and RHOFADE has been reclassified to discontinued operations for all periods presented (see Note 18 to the consolidated financial statements included in this report for more information).
+Cost of revenue was \$5.1 million and \$4.1 million for the years ended December 31, 2020 and 2019, respectively, and related to providing laboratory services to our clients through Confluence.
+The increase in cost of revenue was driven primarily by increased personnel and lab supply costs as well as an increase in overhead expenses.